So look at how old she was. My mother was eighty-four years old . . . eighty-four.

 again.
 It could happen anytime.
 And what happened a thousand years ago

 in this water?
 Nothing!
 But look at the improvement now.
 Who did that?

-At that time, after the flood, Winibozho was living without
+At that time -- after the flood -- Wenabozho was living without

 land.
 There was no land.
-But the Winibozho knew what to do at
+But the Wenabozho knew what to do at

 that time.
 He's a very shrewd and smart man.
 The creator was a very

 smart man.
 He lived in the wilderness like a person.
 The creator lived